☰ open menu to view topics

 Vutu che te la conti o che te la diga?

-My five osterias
+My five Hosterias

 And here are five fine examples of osteria-like northern Italian chants -in English – for the good conviviality in the multicultural restaurants.

-OSTERIA No 1
+HOSTERIA No 1

 Should in the pussy be a denture